dugospace/27-July-2025/Static-website/readme.md

 ## 🌐 How I Hosted a Static Website on AWS S3 (Unsecured)

-In this Contents, I'm going to walk you through how I hosted a simple static website on Amazon S3.
+In this  my Content, I'm going to walk you through how I hosted a simple static website on Amazon S3.
 This is great for testing or demo purposes where you don't need SSL (HTTPS).
 Follow along!

+---

 ---